stlankes/stlankes.github.io/_posts/2014-06-16-AVX-isnt-always-faster-than-SEE.md

 I tried to update my example and moved to the modern *Advanced Vector Extensions* (AVX).
 AVX increases the register size to 256 bit, which allows us to store four double-precision floating point numbers in one register.
 AVX comes with a new instruction set.
 However, the differences between AVX and SSE are small.
-The new prefix "v" is added to the instructions and they have now three (instead of two) operands.
+The new prefix `v` is added to the instructions and they have now three (instead of two) operands.
 The additional operand is the destination register of the calculation.

-In theory, the calculation of π will be accelerated by factor of two, if we use AVX and double the number of calculations per iteration.
+In theory, the calculation of &pi; will be accelerated by factor of two, if we use AVX and double the number of calculations per iteration.
 The one-to-one translation of the SSE to AVX code is as follows:
 {% highlight nasm %}
 SECTION .data